-- 1-41 (1) The Benchers must elect 3 Benchers to serve as members of the Executive Committee for each calendar year. - (2) All persons elected as a Bencher for a term that includes the calendar year for which members of the Executive Committee are to be elected are eligible for election under subrule (1). - (3) Nominations for election to the Executive Committee must be made by November 22 - (4) If more than 3 Benchers are nominated under subrule (3), the Executive Director must conduct a ballot. - (5) The Executive Director must specify a date no later than December 6 for the return of the ballots, and a ballot returned after that date is not valid. - (6) All Benchers in office on the date specified under subrule (5) are eligible to vote for the Executive Committee. - (7) At the last regular meeting of the Benchers in each calendar year, the appointed Benchers must elect one appointed Bencher to serve as a member of the Executive Committee for the following calendar year.
+- 1-41 (1) The Benchers must elect 4 Benchers to serve as members of the Executive Committee for each calendar year as follows: - (a) 3 elected Benchers; - (b) 1 appointed Bencher. - (2) A person elected as a Bencher for a term that includes the calendar year for which members of the Executive Committee are to be elected is eligible for election under subrule (1) (a). - (2.1) A Bencher reappointed as a Bencher, or eligible to be reappointed as a Bencher, for a term that includes the calendar year for which members of the Executive Committee are to be elected is eligible for election under subrule (1) (b). - (3) A Bencher who is eligible for election under subrule (1) may become a candidate by notifying the Executive Director in writing by November 22. - (4) If there are more candidates than there are positions to be elected, the Executive Director must conduct a ballot. - (5) The Executive Director must specify a date no later than December 6 for the return of the ballots, and a ballot returned after that date is not valid.

-- (8) All Benchers appointed, or eligible to be appointed, for a term that includes all or part of the calendar year for which members of the Executive Committee are to be elected are eligible for election to the Executive Committee under subrule (7). - (9) All appointed Benchers present are entitled to vote for the member of the Executive Committee under subrule (7). - (10) If a vote is required for an election under this rule, - (a) it must be conducted by secret ballot, - (b) a ballot must be rejected if it contains votes for more candidates than there are positions to be filled, and - (c) when more than one Bencher is to be elected, the candidates with the most votes, up to the number of positions to be filled, are elected. - (11) If, because of a tie vote or for any other reason, the Benchers fail to elect 3 members of the Executive Committee under subrule (1), or if a vacancy occurs in any position elected under this rule, the Benchers or the appointed Benchers, as the case may be, must hold an election to fill the vacancy at the next regular meeting of the Benchers
+- (6) Benchers in office on the date specified under subrule (5) are eligible to vote for the Executive Committee as follows: - (a) all Benchers are eligible to vote for elected Benchers; - (b) appointed Benchers are eligible to vote for appointed Benchers. - (7) to (9) [rescinded; (8) moved to (2.1)] - (10) If a vote is required for an election under this rule, - (a) it must be conducted by secret ballot, - (b) a ballot must be rejected if it contains votes for more candidates than there are positions to be filled, and - (c) when more than one Bencher is to be elected, the candidates with the most votes, up to the number of positions to be filled, are elected. - (11) If, because of a tie vote or for any other reason, the Benchers fail to elect 4 members of the Executive Committee under subrule (1), or if a vacancy occurs in any position elected under this rule, the Benchers or the appointed Benchers, as the case may be, must hold an election to fill the vacancy at the next regular meeting of the Benchers. - (12) The Executive Director may conduct an election for members of the Executive Committee partly or entirely by electronic means. - (13) This rule applies, with the necessary changes and so far as applicable, to an election conducted partly or entirely by electronic means.